 "Theft" means the unlawful appropriation of property with intent to deprive the owner of property.
+Appropriation of

-Appropriation of property is unlawful if it is without the owner's effective consent.
+RECORDER'S MEMORANDUM This instrument is of poor quality at the time of imaging property is unlawful if it is without the owner's effective consent.